Back to Blog

 Reconnecting Cables: Order Matters

 Reconnect the positive terminal first.
 Then reconnect the negative terminal.
 This order prevents sparks.
 Tighten connections firmly.
 Loose connections prevent current flow.
 If the battery still does not perform well after cleaning, the corrosion may indicate deeper problems.
 Have the battery tested.
+If you want to explore this in more detail, The Future of 12V Batteries in an All-Electric World adds practical context.

 Preventing Future Corrosion

 Corrosion returns over time.
 Clean it again when you notice buildup.
 Use corrosion preventers, available at auto parts stores, to slow corrosion formation.
 These are thin plastic or felt washers that go under terminals.
 They are inexpensive and effective.
 Regular cleaning prevents corrosion from becoming a major problem.
+For a step-by-step perspective, check Why Your Heated Seats and Defroster Are Taxing Your Battery.

 When Corrosion Indicates Deeper Problems

 Heavy corrosion that returns quickly indicates overcharging.
 The alternator may be faulty.
 Corrosion only on one terminal suggests a bad cable connection.
 Corrosion with a rotten egg smell indicates internal battery damage.
 Clean corrosion, but have the battery and charging system tested if problems persist.
+To understand the trade-offs better, see How to Maintain Your Battery if You Only Drive Short Distances.

 Frequently Asked Questions